Poynting–Robertson effect: History

-Source of the effect
+Cause

 The effect can be understood in two ways, depending on the reference frame chosen.

 From the perspective of the grain of dust circling a star (panel (a) of the figure), the star's radiation appears to be coming from a slightly forward direction (aberration of light).
-Therefore the absorption of this radiation leads to a force with a component against the direction of movement.
+Therefore, the absorption of this radiation leads to a force with a component against the direction of movement.
 The angle of aberration is extremely small since the radiation is moving at the speed of light while the dust grain is moving many orders of magnitude slower than that.

 From the perspective of the star (panel (b) of the figure), the dust grain absorbs sunlight entirely in a radial direction, thus the grain's angular momentum is not affected by it.
 But the re-emission of photons, which is isotropic in the frame of the grain (a), is no longer isotropic in the frame of the star (b).
 This anisotropic emission causes the photons to carry away angular momentum from the dust grain.

-Note that this anisotropic emission does not imply that an isolated radiating body in motion would decelerate (which would violate the principle of relativity).
-In this case, there would still be a net deceleration force (i.e. a decrease in momentum over time), but since the body's mass decreases as energy is radiated away, its velocity can remain constant.

-The Poynting–Robertson drag can be understood as an effective force opposite the direction of the dust grain's orbital motion, leading to a drop in the grain's angular momentum.
+The Poynting–Robertson drag acts in the opposite direction to the dust grain's orbital motion, leading to a drop in the grain's angular momentum.
 While the dust grain thus spirals slowly into the star, its orbital speed increases continuously.